El Yunque National Forest: Río Sabana

 This trail is one of the few to be located in the municipality of Naguabo, in the southern portion of the national forest.
-The trailhead is located on the southern section of PR-191 and it hosts bathrooms and a picnic area.
-The trail was originally built by the Civilian Conservation Corps in the 1930s and remained close for many decades but it was finally reopened in 2011 as part of the Sabana Recreation Area.
+The trailhead is located on the southern section of PR-191, and it hosts bathrooms and a picnic area.
+The trail was originally built by the Civilian Conservation Corps in the 1930s and remained closed for many decades, but it was finally reopened in 2011 as part of the Sabana Recreation Area.
 This trail is considered difficult as it crosses dense forest and remote steep areas; it extends 2.2 miles and it connects to the El Toro and Tradewinds Trails in El Toro National Wilderness.

 El Toro, Tradewinds

 El Toro Wilderness Trail is one of the most remote and challenging trails in El Yunque National Forest.
-It extends for 2.9 miles on its paved section where it connects to the Río Sabana and the Tradewinds trails.
+It extends for 2.9 miles on its paved section, where it connects to the Río Sabana and the Tradewinds trails.
 When including the unpaved section (also known as the Tradewinds Trail), the trail extends for almost 5 miles and it leads to El Toro, which at 3,526 feet (1,075 m) is the highest point in both the national forest and eastern Puerto Rico.
-The trail crosses all four forest biomes through the municipalities of Canóvanas, Río Grande, Las Piedras (at El Toro's summit) and Naguabo, fully within El Toro National Wilderness.
+The trail crosses all four forest biomes through the municipalities of Canóvanas, Río Grande, Las Piedras (at El Toro's summit), and Naguabo, fully within El Toro National Wilderness.
 This part of the national forest is the best ecologically preserved and it is home to numerous endemic and endangered species such as the Puerto Rican parrot, the Puerto Rican boa, the elfin woods warbler, the red fruit bat, and at least five species of coquis.
 The trailhead is located on PR-186 in a section of the road known as the El Toro Scenic Byway, in Cubuy, Canóvanas.
+Both the El Toro and Tradewinds trails are listed as National Recreation Trails.